bernhardAxonIvy/doc/source/axonivy/system-requirements/engine.rst

   Minimum is 4 cores with 2 GHz, we recommend 16 cores with 2.5 GHz.

-.. rubric:: With external OpenSearch server
+.. rubric:: With an external OpenSearch server

 * **Memory (RAM)**:
   Minimum is 4 GB.
-We recommend to use at least 16 GB.
+We recommend using at least 16 GB.

 * **Disk Space**:
   Minimum is 2 GB.
 We recommend 50 GB on a Solid State Disk (SSD).